MetaDocencia/SitioWeb-NV/content/post/collaborative_governance/index.en.md

 ---
 title: MetaDocencia collaboratively builds its governance
-summary: Between July and October 2022 we host 8 events with the goal of contributing to the collaborative design of our governance
+summary: Between July and October 2022 we host 8 events with the goal of contributing to the collaborative design of our governance.
 date: '2022-07-11'
 tags:
 - MetaDocencia